I guess I could’ve chosen another word this month, for July to focus on, but as a Nation, I believe this is where we are. I chose “Feel“.

 Someone has to speak to the pain, the hurt, the challenges, the shiftings of this world as it evolves.
 Sometimes faster than we are changing ourselves.
 Someone has to respond with love, encouragement, to love this life with freedom even when it seems it’s too risky to go out in communities for fear of being harmed.

 I used to live on the Arkansas River in Tulsa,Ok.
+It was right outside my back door, in fact.
 And this photo above was a place where I considered to be my safe space.
 When things began to shift and change, I would walk the path along side the river and it would calm me.
-Until one day the river overflowed its banks.
+But one day the river overflowed its banks.
 And it was in my backyard.
 We had to move.
 We shifted.
 And not reluctantly, at all.
 We just knew it was time.
 So we shifted with the way life lead us.

 Even as things shift and change in your life, find yourself safe space.
 As life shifts and challenges you and atrocities happen all around.
 Remember also what “centers” you.
 Remember to ” give thanks” even when it’s hard to.
 Keep a heart of gratitude.